 SciML aims to find ML-based surrogate models for forward modeling by learning an approximation from data $\mathcal{N}_{\phi} \simeq \mathcal{N}$ ($\phi$ for learnable parameters).
 To optimize $\mathcal{N}_{\phi}$, we take a dataset $\mathcal{D}$ comprising $N$ discretized PDE simulations (``samples'') $\mathcal{D}:=\left\{\mathbf{v}^{(i)} \mid i=1, \ldots, N\right\}$, and minimize a loss functional $L$, typically the normalized root of the mean squared error ($\mathrm{nRMSE} \equiv \frac{\left\|\mathbf{v}_{\text {pred }}-\mathbf{v}\right\|_2}{\left\|\mathbf{v} \right\|_2}$ where $\mathbf{v}_{\text {pred }}$ is the prediction from $\mathcal{N}_{\phi}$).

-Traditionally, SciML models focus on learning simulation data from one PDE~\cite{lu2019deeponet,li2021fourier,li2021physics} with variants\footnote{We can obtain variants with different physical parameters, boundary conditions, initial conditions, etc. Please read our supplement for details.}.
-However, recent works explored and verified the benefits of \ul{scaling up the pretraining data to include diverse PDE systems}, thus developing \textbf{SciML foundation models}~\cite{mccabe2023multiple,hao2024dpot,hang2024unisolver,ye2024pdeformer,wang2024latent,rahman2024pretraining,sun2024towards,shen2024ups}.
-Intuitively, although these PDEs model very different physical systems, this ``multi-tasking'' strategy may: 1) implicitly enforce the learning of the compositionality of PDEs (which describe core components like nonlinear advection or diffusion in common and also augment specialized terms like buoyancy or system constraints), and 2) facilitate transfer learning and knowledge sharing across multiple PDE families.
+Traditionally, SciML models focus on learning simulations of one PDE~\cite{lu2019deeponet,li2021fourier,li2021physics}.
+However, recent works explored and verified benefits of \ul{scaling up the pretraining data to include diverse PDE systems}, thus developing \textbf{SciML foundation models}~\cite{mccabe2023multiple,hao2024dpot,hang2024unisolver,ye2024pdeformer,wang2024latent,rahman2024pretraining,sun2024towards,shen2024ups}.
+Intuitively, although these PDEs model very different physical systems, this ``multi-tasking'' strategy 1) implicitly enforce the learning of the compositionality of PDEs (which describe core components like nonlinear advection or diffusion in common and also augment specialized terms like buoyancy or system constraints); 2) facilitate transfer learning and knowledge sharing across multiple PDE families.